MatthijsKamstra/haxejs/haxejs/index.md

 # Familiar Syntax

 New languages like CoffeeScript and Dart throw out familiar syntax for "better" syntax.
 We like ECMAscript.
-You can write strings, objects, arrays, functions and many other elements just like you could in Javascript.
+You can write strings, objects, arrays, functions and many other elements just like you could in JavaScript.

 ## Code Completion